 Sleep apnea is a condition that can also benefit from orthognathic surgery.
 Those with sleep apnea experience breathing disruption while they sleep due to their airway becoming too narrow.
 Besides feeling fatigued and having difficulty concentrating, long term effects of this lack of oxygen can include: high blood pressure, heart disease, stroke, pre-diabetes, diabetes, and depression.
 Dr. Hopkin offers surgical and non-surgical treatment options to help open up the airway to help sleep apnea sufferers.

 Many people in Utah seek dental implants to restore their lifestyles.
 When you lose a tooth, be it for any reason like decay, periodontal disease, trauma or age, it greatly affects your quality of life.
-Dr. Dustin J. Hopkin is one of the most renowned oral surgeons in Salt Lake City who places dental implants for patients on a daily basis.
+If you are in the process of choosing an implant surgeon, consider that Dr. Dustin J. Hopkin is one of the most renowned oral surgeons in Salt Lake City who places dental implants for patients on a daily basis.

 What is it that patients look for in dental implants when they lose a tooth?
 Knowing the ways tooth loss can affect one’s life can easily explain why people look for good oral surgeons in Salt Lake City to place their dental implants.
 A lost tooth means lost function.
 Patients find that they can’t chew their food as efficiently as they used to.
 It can greatly impair their ability to chew and digest their food adequately, requiring more effort and more chewing time.
 This causes added stress on other teeth and the muscles because they must shift the food to alternate teeth to chew it more efficiently, adding stress on the masticatory muscles and teeth being used excessively.
 Because the teeth help in the pronunciation of important speech sounds, even a single lost tooth can impair that ability, along with affecting one’s self-confidence.